outware/storyboardcontroller/Documentation/development-cycle.md

 Start the pull request review by `start_pr <branch_name>`.
 This command will take you to the directory the PR is checked out.

 Once you are done reviewing the code base (executing tests, monitor warnings and confirming successful builds), end the review by executing `end_pr`.
-This command will take you back to the directory you used to be before starting the review.
+This command takes you back to the working directory prior to starting the code review.